MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-devicelock.md

 <!-- DevicePasswordHistory-Description-Begin -->
 <!-- Description-Source-DDF -->
-Specifies how many passwords can be stored in the history that can’t be used.
+Specifies how many passwords can be stored in the history that can't be used.
 <!-- DevicePasswordHistory-Description-End -->

 <!-- DevicePasswordHistory-Editable-Begin -->